 DPS Prescribed Information

-This is the information which must be provided by the Landlord to Tenant(s) in accordance with the Housing (Tenancy Deposits) Prescribed Information Order 2007.
+This is the information that must be provided by the Landlord to Tenant(s) in accordance with the Housing (Tenancy Deposits) Prescribed Information Order 2007.
 This a legal requirement.

 Overview of how the Scheme works